My Love for a Villain

 My family never spoke of it: the war in all its infamy.
 It was a watershed in history that I was ignorant of until I was seated in an American classroom, where I was confronted with abhorrent accusations of crimes I could hardly comprehend.

-Any attempts I made at further revelations, whether directed at my mother or any other members of my family, were quickly quelled by light waves of the hand or sharp exhalations of air, but never anything more.
+Any attempts I made at further revelations, whether directed at my mother or any other family members, were quickly quelled by light waves of the hand or sharp exhalations of air, but never anything more.
 Hopes of explanation or clarification of any kind were soon drowned in seas of constant digressive conversations and some underlying current that hinted at denial and offense.
 Nevertheless, I was not to be derailed; consequently, at the age of sixteen, I was steered by my curiosity towards a realization that would later be met with absolute disbelief and inescapable guilt.

 While my childhood was spent in a deep German valley, secluded from the remainder of the country and its constant progression towards modernity by vast mountains, my adolescence confined me to the mid-south of the United States.
 Any semblance of adjustment was unthinkable to me, and I spent the entire school year impatiently waiting to be sent back home overseas for the duration of the summer.